Posts by Pieter Naude:

 Posted on: 06 Jan 2021

-In case you missed it, a rumour has been doing the rounds for some time that Ubisoft might add their in-house game subscription service to Game Pass Ultimate.
-In a tweet posted the day before New Year’s eve, a senior editor at windowscentral.com stated that this possible merger with Microsoft is highly likely.
+In case you missed it, a rumour has been circulating for some time that Ubisoft might add their in-house game subscription service to Game Pass Ultimate.
+In a tweet posted the day before New Year’s eve, a senior editor at windowscentral.com stated that this merger with Microsoft is highly likely.

 Posted on: 05 Dec 2020